Here is an update on our plans for the 2021-2022 program! Click here to download the Prozdor Calendar 2021-2022 !

 Q: How do I know what is taught in each grade level?

 Q: I’m not sure what will work for my family or have other questions.

 A: Let Rachel know and she will be happy to find a time to meet via phone and discuss the options and/or answer any questions.

 Consider supporting our school by purchasing an item from our Amazon Wish List!

 CBS believes that Jewish education should be accessible to all.
 The synagogue’s budget offsets the cost of Religious School to keep it affordable, reflected in the “standard tuition.”
 The actual cost to educate each child, retain excellent teachers, and provide quality, innovative programming is higher than the standard tuition, reflected in the “unsubsidized tuition.”
 Members who are willing and able to are invited to pay the unsubsidized tuition or make a tax exempt donation.
 Standard fee rates are available to members of CBS.
 Non-members kindly pay the unsubsidized rate.
-If you are interested in becoming members, please contact Carol Benedick.
+As always, we want our Prozdor Program to be open and welcoming to all, and scholarship funds will be available to anyone who might need some financial assistance.
+To discuss financial assistance or if you are interested in becoming members, please contact Carol Benedick.

 In addition, Prozdor tuition is adjusted depending on whether the student is enrolled in a Jewish Day school.